Paper 2024/1233

 Abstract

 In this work, we continue the analysis of the binding properties of implicitly-rejecting key-encapsulation mechanisms (KEMs) obtained via the Fujisaki-Okamoto (FO) transform.
-These binding properties, in earlier literature known under the term robustness, thwart attacks that can arise when using KEMs in larger protocols.
-Recently, Cremers et al. (ePrint'24) introduced a framework for binding notions, encompassing previously existing but also new ones.
-While implicitly-rejecting KEMs have been analyzed with respect to multiple of these notions, there are still several gaps.
+These binding properties, in earlier literature known under the term robustness, thwart attacks that can arise when using KEMs in complex protocols.
+Recently, Cremers et al. (CCS'24) introduced a framework for binding notions, encompassing previously existing but also new ones.
+While implicitly-rejecting FO-KEMs have been analyzed with respect to multiple of these notions, there are still several gaps.
 We complete the picture by providing positive and negative results for the remaining notions.
-Further, we show how to apply our results to the code-based KEMs BIKE and HQC, which are among the round-4 candidates in NISTs PQC standardization process.
-Through this, we close a second gap as our results finish the analysis of the binding notions for the NIST round-4 KEMs.
+Further, we show how to apply our results to the code-based KEMs BIKE and HQC, which were round-4 candidates in NIST's PQC standardization process.
+Through this, we close a second gap as our results complete the analysis of the binding notions for the NIST round-4 KEMs.
+Finally, we give a modified version of the FO transform that achieves all binding notions.

 Metadata